Teradata/stacki-wiki/wiki/Customization/Adding-Scripts.md

 </stack:script>
 ```

 So we put the code of adding admins into /tmp/addadmins.sh with executable permissions and then we run it.
-I also pulled the "echo" into a file into file tags.
+I also pulled the "echo" into file tags.
 That is more Stacki idiomatic.

 If a file or directory does not exist in a file tag, the directory and the file will be created without having to do additional "mkdirs"

+#### First boot scripts

 If your scripts need full network and services, then you can run them at first boot.
 Still using ```<stack:script>``` tags but changing the ```stack:stage``` in that tag.